• Target level of study

 2 credits3h

-• Managing a participatory science project
+• Managing a citizen science project

 2 credits

-• Impacts of climate change on organisms, ecosystems and
+• Impacts of climate change on organisms,

 2 credits